This Sweet and Sour Chicken has been one of our reader favourites for years!

 Close up of sweet and sour chicken in a bowl

-What ingredients could possibly give sweet and sour chicken that tangy, sweet and well, sour flavour?
+What ingredients give you that sweet and sour chicken with tangy, sweet and well, sour flavour?

 • Ketchup – and plenty of it – for a tanginess and colour.
 I don’t eat a lot of ketchup, but it’s a must for this dish.